kelvint96/Sitecore.Analyzer.Seo/README.md

 Make sure all the prerequisites are installed before proceeding.

 ### Steps
 **Important: Make sure that Docker Desktop is running before proceeding.
-Please also ensure that no other application are running on the same ports as the application mentioned in the secion above.**
+Please also ensure that no other application are running on the same ports as the application mentioned in the section above.**

 1. Firstly, create an empty folder and clone the repository into the folder.